NikolaRoev/CaleNdar/README.md

 # CaleNdar
-A calendar aplication using SFML.
+A calendar application using SFML.